Thirukadalmallai: Festivals and religious practices

-The temple follows the traditions of the Vadakalai sect of Vaishnavite tradition and follows the Vaikanasa Agama.
+The temple follows the traditions of the Tenkalai sect of Vaishnavite tradition and follows the Vaikanasa Agama.
 The temple priests perform the puja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, of the Brahmin varna.
 The temple rituals are performed six times a day: Ushathkalam at 7 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 6:00 p.m., Irandamkalam at 7:00 p.m. and Ardha Jamam at 10:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Sthalasayana Perumal and Nilamangai Thayar.
 During the last step of worship, nagaswaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.

 Puliyodharai (Tamarind Rice), Dhadhyonam (Curd Rice), Pongal, Chakkarai Pongal, Vada, Adhirasam, Murukku are offered to Vishnu as Prasadam.
 Maasi Makham is an important festival.
 The Uthsava idol in the temple, known as "Ulaguyya Nindra Piran" along with His Consorts, and those of Valavendai Gnanapiran or Adivaraha and Sri Rama from nearby Padavedu temple, will be taken in procession to the seashore at Mahabalipuram where special Poojas will be performed and "Theerthavari" are offered.
 Bhoothatalwar's Avathara Utsavam is also an important festival.

 Bhoothath Alvar Avata Utsavam, the birth anniversary of Bhoothath Alvar is celebrated every year during the Tamil month of Aippasi (October - November).
 At around 10 am on the festival day, the festival image of the Alvar is brought in a palanquin to the shrine of Nilamangai Thayar and then to Stalasayana Perumal.
 After the recital of Periya Tirumoli of Thirumangai Alvar, Kaithala Seva, a practise of providing a special gift to Bhoothath Alvar is performed.
 Bhootath Alvar also makes a trip to the Cave temple of Mahabalipuram.
 During the evening, the festival images of the presiding deity of Stalasayana Perumal and Bhoothath Alvar is taken around the streets of the temple.

 The temple is revered in Naalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Thirumangai Alvar and Bhoothath Alvar in one hymn each.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 Thirumangai Alvar considers the reclining form of Vishnu special as it is the only place where he reclines in ground without his traditional snake Adiseshan.